On this page

 Note

-and enable the use of ID token encryption, then select the following as whitelisted algorithms:
+Navigate to Profiles -> Token Service -> General and enable the use of ID token encryption, then select the following options as whitelisted algorithms:

-Set the following OpenID Connect settings and note that the Spring Boot app will receive responses on these URLs, then use claims from the profile
+The following OpenID Connect settings can be used with the code example.
+The Spring Boot app will receive responses on these URLs, then use claims from the profile

 Field | Value |